ebourg/StrataDocs/guide/features/performance.md

 | A             |   202000    |           1700  |     117       |   183,000  |
 | B             |   202000    |           5000  |     159       |   397,000  |

-Strata already has the necessary extension points to enable these implementations, and work is ongoing to bring this code into production and extend asset class coverage for vector-based computation.
+Strata already has the necessary extension points to enable these implementations.
+A closed source prototype has been developed to prove the capability and to provide these numbers.